Getting Started in DS

 AI4Culture is a capacity building platform for the application of AI in the Cultural Heritage Sector.
 AI4Culture has been co-funded by the European Union under the Digital Europe Programme.
 Their aim is to enable professionals, researchers, and enthusiasts within the sector with the resources they need to integrate AI into their daily workflow, find creative ways to use them and solve their current problems.
 The platform hosts a pool of readily deployed AI software tools, along with training and testing datasets that have been curated for use within the sector.

-Clarin Learning Resources [https://www.clarin.eu/content/learning-and-training-resources]
+CLARIN Learning Resources https://www.clarin.eu/content/learning-and-training-resources

+CLARIN stands for “Common Language Resources and Technology Infrastructure”, it is a European Research Infrastructure Consortium (ERIC).
 The CLARIN Learning Hub gives access to open educational resources on various topics of relevance to digital scholarship and data science, including full online training modules to learn these new skills.

 DARIAH-Campus https://campus.dariah.eu/